-Supplmentating with methylcobalamin (not cyanocobalamin) has been shown to restore abnormalities in the CD4/CD8 T cell ratio.
+Supplementing with methylcobalamin (not cyanocobalamin) has been shown to restore abnormalities in the CD4/CD8 T cell ratio (12).

 These factors are very important for fighting off viruses and bacteria that come into contact with your body.

-Changes in this ratio increase your risk for developing certain infections and may reduce the ability of your body to effectively get rid of this infections.
+Changes in this ratio increase your risk for developing certain infections and may reduce the ability of your body to effectively get rid of these infections.

 This may result in patients who get sick frequently or who stay sick longer than normal.

 The exact mechanism of how B12 interacts with the immune system isn't well understood but it has been shown that low levels impact the body's ability to fight off various infections.

 If you have issues with immunity then it would be worth evaluating your B12 levels to see if they might be contributing.